The Top 10 Most Common Mistakes Students Make on the NCLEX-PN (and How to Avoid Them)

 ❌ The Problem:

-Burnout from last-minute studying can cloud your memory and increase test anxiety.
+Burnout from last-minute studying can cloud your memory and increase anxiety.

 ✅ How to Avoid It:

-- Begin reviewing 6–8 weeks in advance with a structured study plan
+- Start studying 6–8 weeks in advance with a detailed study guide for NCLEX RN or PN

-- Use the last 48 hours before the test for light review only
+- Use the final 48 hours for light review only

 🧠 Mistake #6: Rushing Through Questions